Looking for new places to walk? Here’s four recently opened trails which are perfect for your next parks visit.

 1. Glenthorne Loop Trail, Glenthorne National Park-Ityamaiitpinna Yarta

-The loop trail is a great way to learn more about Adelaide’s newest national park through the interpretive signage dotted along the trail, which provides visitors with a great opportunity to watch the creation of the park unfold over the coming months and years.
+You might not have visited Glenthorne National Park-Ityamaiitpinna Yarta in Adelaide’s southern suburbs, so a stroll on its loop trail is a great way to learn more about one of Adelaide’s newest national parks.
+It's a good opportunity to watch the creation of the park unfold over the coming months and years.

 You can even bring your dog with you, provided they are on a leash (no longer than 2 m), they don’t stray from the trail and you pick up their poo.

-This new, 3.8 km shared-use trail in Cleland Conservation Park recently opened to bikes, prams and walkers.
+This 3.8 km shared-use trail in Cleland National Park recently opened to bikes, prams and walkers.

 It’s been designed with accessibility in mind, and provides people with reduced mobility or families using prams with a comfortable option to travel between Waterfall Gully and Mount Lofty Summit in the Adelaide Hills, as the trail is less steep than the popular Waterfall Gully to Mount Lofty Trail.

-The Cypress Hill Trail wasn’t named after the 90’s hip hop band but rather the cypress or Callitris trees that dominate the area.
-The name was voted as the top pick by the local community.
+The Cypress Hill Trail wasn’t named after the 90’s hip hop band but rather the Cypress or Callitris trees which dominate the area and was voted as the top pick by the local community.

-The trail is a Class Three Australian walking trail and standard International Mountain Bicycling Association green circle mountain-bike trail, which means it’s suitable for beginners but can be a bit ‘Insane in the Membrane’ during some challenging sections, just like the Cypress Hill 90s hit.
+The trail is a Class Three Australian walking trail and standard MBA green circle mountain-bike trail, which means its suitable for beginners but can be a bit ‘Insane in the Membrane’ during some challenging sections.

 This new trail is part of the broader Kinchina shared-use trail network of 20 km, and also links to the Lavender Federation Trail, a 325 km walking trail which runs from Murray Bridge to the Clare Valley.

-It’s most easily accessed from Maurice Road and is best enjoyed from west to east, with one possible return being via the Lavender Federation Trail.
-If you’re just starting out, hold on to your visor and helmets as the Lavender Federation Trail is not recommended for beginners.
+Its most easily accessed from Maurice Road and is best enjoyed from west to east, with one possible return being via the Lavender Federation Trail (if you’re just starting out, hold on to your visor or helmet as it’s not recommended for beginners).

-When you try the trail, keep an eye out for Menzel’s wattle – there’s more than 4000 plants of this threatened plant species found in the park.
+When you try the trail, keep an eye out for Menzel’s wattle – there’s more than 4000 plants of this threatened plant species found in Kinchina Conservation Park.